vplesko/OrbLang/docs/references/reference_std_one.md

 If `defineDrop` is provided and is `false`, will only declare the drop function of this `std.One` type.
 This is used when `valTy` has a nested `std.One` element that somehow points to another `valTy`, creating a circular dependency in drop definitions.

-You must afterwards define the drop function using `std.defineDrop (std.One valTy)`.
+You must afterwards define the drop function using `std.defineDrop`.

 ```
 data Chain {